Latest Articles

 Open Access

-Journal of Design Service and Social Innovation (JDSSI) is an international scholarly journal published by MSPLJDSSI implements peer-reviewed, open access policy for original articles, and published four times a year (quarterly) in both print and online formats.
+Journal of Design Service and Social Innovation (JDSSI) is an international scholarly journal published by MSPLJDSSI implements a peer-reviewed, open-access policy for original articles, and publishes four times a year (quarterly) in both print and online formats.
 All articles in JDSSI are under the Creative Commons Attribution License (CC BY-NC-ND, version 4.0).
 Copyright for each article belongs to its author(s) and is published by Michelangelo-scholar Publish Ltd.

 Vol 3, 2025